telerik/winforms-docs/knowledge-base/prevent-column-drag-over-pinned-radgridview-winforms.md

 ---
 title: Prevent Column Dragging Over Pinned Columns in RadGridView for WinForms
-description: Learn how to restrict reordering of RadGridView columns by preventing columns from being dragged over pinned columns.
+description: Learn how to restrict the reordering of RadGridView columns by preventing columns from being dragged over pinned columns.
 type: how-to
 page_title: How to Restrict Column Dragging Over Pinned Columns in RadGridView for WinForms
-slug: prevent-column-drag-over-pinned-radgridview-winforms
+slug: gridview-prevent-column-drag-over-pinned
-tags: radgridview, winforms, drag-and-drop, pinned-columns, radgriddragdropservice
+tags: gridview, winforms, drag-and-drop, pinned-columns, radgriddragdropservice
 res_type: kb
 ticketid: 1667283
 ---